ruffythepirate/ts-geometry-2d/README.md

 There are many other geometry repositories already, why create another one?
 Because I couldn't find any repository that contained the operations on polygons that I needed to perform layouting when visualizing graphs.

+## Features

+Refer to the [API documentation](https://ruffythepirate.github.io/ts-geometry-2d/globals.html) to see available classes and their functions.

 ## Requirements

+* Node and npm
-* To build or develop you need `npx` https://github.com/npm/npx.
+* To build or develop you will benefit from having `npx` https://github.com/npm/npx.
 This allows invoking of the other global npm requirements in the repository (Typescript, Jest) without having to install them.

 ## Usage